nishcheyk/futuresocial/frontend/README.md

 - 👥 **Followers System**: Follow/unfollow users and view follower/following lists.
 - 📈 **Post View Count**: Tracks how many times each post has been viewed.
 - 📱 **Responsive UI**: Clean, modular, and responsive design.
+- **Infinite Scroll/Paging**: The feed and profile pages load posts in fragments as you scroll, using the backend's `page` and `limit` query parameters.
+- **Seeding**: The backend seeding script creates 37 unique Indian users, each with unique avatars, and 2-3 posts per user.
+About 70% of posts have unique images, and post texts are varied and natural.

 ---